UTS-eResearch/hpc_examples/primes/README.txt

 within a specified range.
 There is also a PBS job submission script to submit this primes program to the PBS scheduling system.

-  clean.sh    - simple example shell script to remove old files primes.py   - simple program to calculate primes primes.txt  - typical output from above program submit.sh   - example PBS submission script
+  clean.sh   - simple example shell script to remove old files primes.py  - simple program to calculate primes primes.txt - typical output from above program

+  submit_simple.sh   - example PBS submission script
+  submit_advanced.sh - example PBS submission script

 Copy this entire directory to your own directory to test this out.